yawenx2004/dart-cosc076/portfolio/README.md

 Control clustering:

 #### Environment 0: no obstacle 🚧
+In terms of efficiency, RRT outperforms RRT_unstuck every time—it always builds the tree faster, using fewer vertices.
+RRT is on average 25% faster than RRT_unstuck.
+This is a not-insignificant advantage, particularly when it comes to large graphs.
+So, in an obstacle-less environment, RRT wins.
 ```
 | trial  | RRT                                 | RRT_unstuck                         |
 | ------ | vertices in tree | length of path   | vertices in tree | length of path   |